 All three of these casinos have announced at least part of their plans for their retail sportsbooks.
 Additionally, they have turnkey solutions for online wagering due to their existing partnerships.

-While that might not mean Marylanders will get a crack at BetMGM Sportsbook, Caesars Sportsbook, and FanDuel Sportsbook first, this news does give some insight as to the regulatory path.
+While that might not mean Marylanders will get a crack at BetMGM Sportsbook, FanDuel Sportsbook, and Caesars Sportsbook in Maryland first, this news does give some insight as to the regulatory path.
 It also raises an important question, though.

 Concurrent action makes votes mostly a formality?

 The rules in MD made it clear that license applications for sports betting in MD need approval from both bodies.
 It seems that the MLGCC and SWARC do their due diligence on the applications concurrently.